tort-corp/Sat_Scout/readme.md

-This is an OSU CS361 Software Engineering I project.
+This is my OSU CS361 Software Engineering I project.

+Front end designed using bootstrap studio